tgnemecek/locamex/readme.md

 ### Medium Priority:

--Pages are stored insinde 'profile' key in user object.
-The profile key is not safe and can be edited, fix this.
-  The problem is that apparently publishing Meteor.users.find() won't cause Tracker.autorun to react (old way).
 -Test Billing with broken values and long remainders, possible to encounter NaN.
 -Add server-side security for meteor methods (simple-schema, required fields);
 -Fix table in RegisterPacks where it divides the table randomly;